Edgemoor

 public comment on that draft.
 A final

-Environmental Impact Statement would then be put together and sent to the City.
-No additional public comment would be accepted
+Environmental Impact Statement would then be put together and sent to the

-on that final report.
-Brad did not have
+be accepted on that final report.
+Brad

-dates for any of that, but would keep us well informed.
+did not have dates for any of that, but would keep us well informed.
 He commented on a letter sent to Mayor Pike

 by the developers offering to sell the property for an unreasonable $26